 You can expect quality care

-Wherever possible, your care plan includes your preferences, needs, hopes and cultural beliefs.
+We recognize that everyone is different and that each client/patient has unique social, physical, emotional, cultural, spiritual and psychological needs.
+This recognition is part of CAMH’s client/patient-centred philosophy.
+Wherever possible, your treatment plan will reflect your preferences, needs, hopes and cultural beliefs.
 We believe in respect and fairness.
-We also believe in being sensitive to issues of race, culture, ethnicity, gender, age, ability, religion, sexual orientation and diversity of all kinds.
+We also believe in being sensitive to issues of diversity regarding race, culture, ethnicity, gender, age, ability, religion and sexual orientation.

 You and (if you wish) your family or friends can be active partners in your care.